Lowery Stokes Sims

-Lowery Stokes Sims (born 1949) is an American art historian and curator of modern and contemporary art known for her expertise in the work of African, African American, Latinx, Native and Asian American artists such as Wifredo Lam, Fritz Scholder, Romare Bearden, Joyce J. Scott and others.
+Lowery Stokes Sims (born 1949) is an American art historian and curator of modern and contemporary art.
+She is known for her expertise in the work of African, African American, Latinx, Native and Asian American artists such as Wifredo Lam, Fritz Scholder, Romare Bearden, Joyce J. Scott and others.
 She served on the curatorial staff of the Metropolitan Museum of Art, the Studio Museum in Harlem, and the Museum of Arts and Design.
 She has frequently served as a guest curator, lectured internationally and published extensively, and has received many public appointments.
 Sims was featured in the 2010 documentary film !Women Art Revolution.

 Education

-Raised Catholic, Sims graduated from Bishop Reilly High School in Fresh Meadows, Queens, New York in 1966.
-She holds a B.A. in art history from Queens College, City University of New York, and a M.A. in art history from Johns Hopkins University.
+Lowery Stokes Sims was born in 1949, in Washington, D.C., United States.
+She was raised Catholic in New York City (in the Bronx and Queens), Sims graduated from Bishop Reilly High School (now St. Francis Preparatory School) in Fresh Meadows, Queens, New York in 1966.

+She holds a B.A. degree in art history from Queens College, City University of New York, and a M.A. degree in art history from Johns Hopkins University.
 Sims received her Ph.D. in art history in 1995 from the Graduate School of the City University of New York.
 The subject of her dissertation was the Afro-Cuban Chinese Surrealist artist Wifredo Lam and the International Avant-Garde, 1923–1992, which was published by the University of Texas Press in 2002.